-Selection in Surveys: Using Randomized Incentives to Detect and Account for Nonresponse Bias (with Deniz Dutz, Santiago Lacouture, Magne Mogstad, Alex Torgovitsky, and Winnie van Dijk)
+Selection in Surveys: Using Randomized Incentives to Detect and Account for Nonresponse Bias (with Deniz Dutz, Santiago Lacouture, Magne Mogstad, Alex Torgovitsky, and Winnie van Dijk).
+Revision requested by the Review of Economic Studies.

 Abstract: We show how to use randomized participation incentives to test and account for nonresponse bias in surveys.
 We first use data from a survey about labor market conditions, linked to full-population administrative data, to provide evidence of large differences in labor market outcomes between participants and nonparticipants, differences which would not be observable to an analyst who only has access to the survey data.
 These differences persist even after correcting for observable characteristics, raising concerns about nonresponse bias in survey responses.
 We then use the randomized incentives in our survey to directly test for nonresponse bias, and find strong evidence that the bias is substantial.
 Next, we apply a range of existing methods that account for nonresponse bias and find they produce bounds (or point estimates) that are either wide or far from the ground truth.
 We investigate the failure of these methods by taking a closer look at the determinants of participation, finding that the composition of participants changes in opposite directions in response to incentives and reminder emails.
 We develop a model of participation that allows for two dimensions of unobserved heterogeneity in the participation decision.
 Applying the model to our data produces bounds (or point estimates) that are narrower and closer to the ground truth than the other methods.
 Our results highlight the benefits of including randomized participation incentives in surveys.
 Both the testing procedure and the methods for bias adjustment may be attractive tools for researchers who are able to embed randomized incentives into their survey.